mattrude/windemere-basic/README.md

 # Windemere Basic 6502 Computer

-This is a proof of concept project to build a MOS 6502 computer from scratch.
+This is a proof of concept project to build a 65c02 computer from scratch.

 ## About